Toronto bans major city-led events through end of June - TSN.ca

 Could Toronto's ban on public events affect sports leagues plans in North America?

-Toronto's ban on city-led events through June 30 does not prohibit professional sporting events.
+TORONTO — While Toronto's ban on city-led events through June 30 does not prohibit professional sporting contests during the COVID-19 pandemic, two major annual events say they are close to making announcements on their status for this year.

+Woodbine Racetrack says it is discussing the "potential postponement" of the Queen's Plate on June 27.
+Golf Canada and RBC say they will have further announcements on the RBC Canadian Open June 11-14 at St. George's Golf and Country Club in the coming week.

+The Queen's Plate, the first jewel of Canada's Triple Crown of horse racing, has been run annually since 1860.

+This year's edition is slated to be the 111th playing of the event.

+"Together with the PGA Tour, we are assessing this recent development (of the Toronto event ban) along with other challenges posed by COVID-19 to determine the best course of action for the Canadian Open," RBC and Golf Canada said in a statement.

-That means the Maple Leafs and Raptors still could hypothetically play games at Scotiabank Arena, the Blue Jays could play at the Rogers Centre and Toronto FC could play at BMO Field.
+Because the Toronto event ban announced Tuesday does not include pro sports, the Maple Leafs and Raptors still could hypothetically play games at Scotiabank Arena, the Blue Jays could play at the Rogers Centre and Toronto FC and the Argonauts could play at BMO Field.

-The same could hold true for the Queen's Plate at Woodbine Racetrack on June 27 and the RBC Canadian Open June 11-14 at St. George's Golf and Country Club after Toronto's event ban was announced Tuesday.

 However, almost all major sports leagues and events around the world have been suspended, cancelled or postponed indefinitely because of the COVID-19 crisis.